LukasMurdock/LukasMurdock.github.io/_posts/2020-02-01-mental-models.md

 ## Better
 Being better than most of the competition used to be fine.
 In the world of Google it’s useless because all of your competition is just a click away, whatever it is you do.
 The only position you can count on now is best in the world.

 If you want to be in the top 1% of a particular domain, then you can’t take your cues from and follow the social norms of 99% of people.
 This is harder than it sounds.
 We are wired to imitate.
-The further you want to climb, the more carefully you need to construct your tribe.
+The further you want to climb, the more carefully you need to construct your resources.

 Success comes from doing what others are not willing to do.
 Real success goes to those who obsess.